zig-gamedev/zig-gamedev/README.md

 To list all available sample names run `zig build --help` and navigate to `Steps` section.

-Zig compiler consists of a single ~60MB .zip file that needs to be downloaded separately.
-Latest development build of the compiler must be used (master) you can download prebuilt binaries [here](https://ziglang.org/download/).

 #### Build options

 All sample applications support the following build options: